Madhan-404/On-chain-Dynamic-NFT-contract/README.md

  Polygon Mumbai testnets are used.
  Polygon because on chains are costlier than IPFS but fee in polygon is low.
- Alos, this is a Dynamic NFTs, which keeps on changing when they are trained.(Level up)
+ Also, this is a Dynamic NFT, which keeps on changing when they are trained.(Level up)